Latest News

 I've used it in association with prescription pain management and an attempt to improve sleep - I feel sleep is the key to improvements.

-In April 06, this replaced Carbamazipine (which was taken at night to reduce pain and promote sleep without the fatiguing effects of sleeping tablets), and in a three times day dose increases fatigue markedly, but makes the pain more remote, and hence has improved stamina on the better days.
+Taken to reduce pain and promote sleep without the fatiguing effects of sleeping tablets.
+While the three times day dose increases fatigue markedly, it makes the pain more remote, and hence has improved stamina on the better days.

 • Hypnotic Sleep CD